hanami/guides-v2/docs/application-architecture/containers.md

 In Hanami, the application code you add to your `app` directory is automatically organised into a **container**, which forms the basis of a **component management system**.

-What's a component?
-A component is an object that's used within your application.
+The **components** within that system are the objects you create to get things done within your application.
 For example, a HTTP action for responding to requests, a validation contract for verifying data, an operation for writing to the database, or a client that calls an external API.

 Ideally, each component in your application has a single responsibility.
 Very often, one component will need to use other components to achieve its work.
-When this happens, we call those latter components **dependencies**.
+When this happens, we call the latter components **dependencies**.

 Hanami is designed to make it easy to create applications that are systems of well-formed components with clear dependencies.